 Blanket Giving Goal!!
 This is just one more important part!
 Let us know how many blankets you make and give and we will add it to our Blanket Giving Goal for the year!
 And don’t forget to take lots of pictures and send to us!
 We will post them on our Facebook page so together we can spread the Good News of our work!

 These whimsical quilts, sure to be cherished by a young child, were made for MVOB by Claudette, who lives in Grand Isle, Maine.

 If there is information that isn't on this page but would be helpful to you, let us know!
 If we can, we'll be glad to add it.

-Special tags – We will send you our special tags, you can attach them to the blankets and they will be ready for you to donate to children in foster care in your area!
+Special tags – You can order our special tags on our website and we will ship them to you.
+You can attach them to the blankets, and they will be ready for you to donate to children in foster care in your area!

 It’s simple to do.
 Here’s how: Sign your first name with permanent marker on our special tag after the heart that says “Handmade by.”
-You may also add a message to the child if you wish.
+We encourage you to add a message to the child if you wish.
 This will show the child in foster care who receives your blanket that someone truly made this “just for them!”